 The definition of this interface is intended to be compatible with the search service interface defined in SECOM [7].
 As such, the list of parameters includes many parameters that are defined as must be ignored as the data model of services does not support those parameters.

-Operation GET /v2/searchService
+Operation GET /API/SECOM/v2/searchService

+The interface must be compatible with the Search service interface defined in SECOM [7], Clause 9.

 Request parameters